boytchev/suica/docs/user-guide-objects.md

 [<kbd><img src="../examples/snapshots/tube-spline.jpg" width="300"></kbd>](../examples/tube-spline.html)
 [<kbd><img src="../examples/snapshots/tube-spline-explicit.jpg" width="300"></kbd>](../examples/tube-spline-explicit.html)

-Tubes allow dynamic change of their curve and curve radius.
+Tubes support dynamic change of their curve and curve radius.
 This is performance intensive operation, as it recalculates all vertices of the tube.
-Recalculation is done whenever the *curve* or *radius* property of a tube is assigned a value.
+Recalculation is done whenever the properties `curve` or `radius` are changed.

 ```js
 JS: